kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

    ![](./Images/15.png)

 1. Enter the following code in it.
-If the **+ Code** icon isn't visible, hover below the cell to make it appear.:
+If the **+ Code** icon isn't visible, hover below the cell to make it appear :

     ```python
    from sklearn.model_selection import train_test_split